 Salt chamber aged beef, short rib, butternut, salsify and beef jus

-Both were excellent, the beef in particular which was incredibly tasty and the perfect texture, and the rest of the room declared their choices of Cornish brill, South coast hogget (older lamb), roast quail and duck breast to be equally good.
 The service was fast and faultless and my only slight niggle would be that the cheese course (billed as a selection of cheese from the trolley) was a pre-selected plate rather than my selection from the trolley, but it was very good anyway, including brie-style Perl Wen from Wales, Colston Basset Stilton and Golden Cross goats milk cheese.

 The dessert of Yorkshire rhubarb, semi-frozen ginger cream, arlette biscuit and rhubarb sorbet

-Breakfast at Mallory Court
+Mallory Court breakfast

 Some of the breakfast selection the following morning